19hours/sg-statutes/Acts/Income Tax Act.md

 (g) on or after 1st June 2011 from —

-(i) the sale of a foreign ship, a foreign dredger, a foreign seismic ship or any foreign vessel used for offshore oil or gas activity;
+(i) the sale of a foreign ship used for a prescribed purpose;

+[Act 2 of 2016 wef 11/04/2016]

-(ii) the assignment to another of all its rights as the buyer under a contract for the construction of a ship, dredger, seismic ship or vessel that, at the time of the assignment, is intended to be a foreign ship, a foreign dredger, a foreign seismic ship or any foreign vessel used for offshore oil or gas activity; or
+(ii) the assignment to another of all its rights as the buyer under a contract for the construction of a ship for a prescribed purpose that, at the time of assignment, is intended to be a foreign ship to be used for that or any other prescribed purpose; or

+[Act 2 of 2016 wef 11/04/2016]

-(iii) the sale of all of the issued ordinary shares in a special purpose company of the approved international shipping enterprise where, at the time of the sale of the shares, the special purpose company owns any ship, dredger, seismic ship or vessel used for offshore oil or gas activity, or is the buyer under a contract for the construction of any ship, dredger, seismic ship or vessel used for offshore oil or gas activity;
+(iii) the sale of all of the issued ordinary shares in a special purpose company of the approved international shipping enterprise where, at the time of the sale of the shares, the special purpose company —

-[37/2002; 49/2004; 34/2008; 29/2010; 22/2011; 29/2012]
+(A) owns any foreign ship that is used for a prescribed purpose;

+(B) is the buyer under a contract for the construction of a foreign ship for a prescribed purpose that is intended to be used for that or any other prescribed purpose;

+(C) owns a Singapore ship within the meaning of section 13A(16) or a ship that is provisionally registered under the Merchant Shipping Act (Cap.
+179); or

+(D) is the buyer under a contract for the construction of a ship that, at the time of the sale, is intended to be registered or is provisionally registered under the Merchant Shipping Act;

-[Act 2 of 2016 wef 24/02/2015]
+[Act 2 of 2016 wef 11/04/2016]

 (h) on or after 24 February 2015 from providing prescribed ship management services to any qualifying special purpose vehicle in respect of ships owned or operated by the qualifying special purpose vehicle, unless the conditions of its approval otherwise provides;